RohanMali2003/Bone-Fracture-Detection-Prediction/README.md

 # Bone Fracture Detection & Prediction

 A machine learning application that detects bone fractures from X-ray images and predicts fracture risk.
-This project includes a Jupyter notebook for model development and a Streamlit web application for interactive use.
+This project includes a Streamlit web application for interactive use.

 ## Features